SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 During one session, a user might view several pages on your site.
 Each time a page loads, that’s called a pageview.

-**Example:** Visiting an Online Store
-Let’s say a user visits your website and clicks through these pages in one session:
+**Example:** Example: A user visits your site and navigates through these pages in one session:

-/home – The homepage (where they start)

-/product – The product listing page

-/the-original-mr-fuzzy – A specific product page

-/cart – The shopping cart page

-/billing – The checkout page
+/home → /product → /the-original-mr-fuzzy → /cart → /billing

 In this case: